-The MIHDB is a regulatory framework that trades additional development rights (height, stories, FAR, density, lot coverage, etc.) for a development reserving a certain percentage of the residential units for households at a certain percentage of the area median family income.
-For example, in MF-1(A) districts, a developer could build to 51' and 80% lot coverage (rather than 36' and 60% lot coverage) in exchange for reserving 5% of the units for households within a certain income band, such as 61-80% AMFI.
+The MIHDB is a regulatory framework that trades a parking reduction and additional development rights (height, stories, FAR, density, lot coverage, etc.) for a development reserving a certain percentage of the residential units for households at a certain percentage of the area median family income.
+For example, in MF-1(A) districts, a developer could build to 51' and 80% lot coverage (rather than 36' and 60% lot coverage) in exchange for reserving 5% of the units for households within a certain income band, such as 61-80% Area Median Family Income (AMFI).

-The by-right bonuses in Chapter 51A and the requirements in Chapter 20A-II also provided a framework for new and amended planned development districts to offer a base plus a negotiated bonus.
+The by-right bonuses in Chapter 51A and the requirements in Chapter 20A-II also provided a framework for new and amended planned development districts (PDs) to offer a base plus a negotiated bonus.
 Regulatory bonuses and the reserved unit requirements are specified in the PD, along with references to the administrative procedures in Division 51A-4.1100 and by reference the procedures in Chapter 20A-II.